oktayparlak/oktayparlak/README.md

 ### Glad to see you here!
-- <b> I am a passionate and driven 3rd-year computer engineering student with a strong foundation in Java and JavaScript.
+-    I am a passionate and driven 3rd-year computer engineering student with a strong foundation in Java and JavaScript.
 My goal is to develop software solutions on the MERN stack.
 I have experience in data structures, algorithms, and especially object-oriented programming.

-I have successfully developed several projects that showcase my ability to translate concepts into practical solutions.
--  From creating a rent-a-car website using the MERN stack to building end-to-end web apps using HTML, CSS, ExprssJs, and MongoDB.
+-    I have successfully developed several projects that showcase my ability to translate concepts into practical solutions.
+From creating a rent-a-car website using the MERN stack to building end-to-end web apps using HTML, CSS, ExprssJs, and MongoDB.
 With a keen eye for detail, I strive to create clean, readable, and efficient code while focusing on user experience.
-I am currently seeking an internship opportunity where I can apply my technical skills, contribute to real-world projects, and further enhance my knowledge in the field of computer engineering. </b>
+I am currently seeking an internship opportunity where I can apply my technical skills, contribute to real-world projects, and further enhance my knowledge in the field of computer engineering.

 <br/>